 A series of vaccinations will need to be performed and kittens are typically spayed or neutered around six months of age.
 Most hereditary or congenital issues are usually discovered by your veterinarian during this time, if there are any at all.Continue to 3 of 7 below.

 03 of 07

 Kittens Become Adults - From Six Months to Three Years Old

-Since a six month old kitten is already comparable to a double digit human child, an older kitten and younger adult cat will be continuing to test its boundaries as it grows into an adult.
-By the time your cat is one year old it will have reached its adult size and its preferences, habits, etc. are typically established.
+Since a six-month-old kitten is already comparable to a double-digit human child, older kittens and younger adult cats will be continue to test their boundaries as they grow into adults.
+By the time your cat is one year old, it will have reached its adult size and its preferences, habits, etc. are typically established.

 04 of 07